-Figure 8-9 Example of completed Catch Composition form for pelagic longline.
+Figure 12-9 Example of completed Catch Composition form for pelagic longline.

-8.7 Catch Composition and Biological Data
+12.7 Catch Composition and Biological Data

-You are expected to monitor the entire haul for catch composition; however, occasionally this is not feasible.
+You are expected to monitor the entire retrieval for catch composition; however, occasionally this is not feasible.
 Use the following summary of problems/solutions to determine sampling modifications: